 Sarah Vitale, AICP serves as a Senior Planner for the Tampa Bay Regional Planning Council.
 Sarah assists in the management and coordination of Clear Sky Tampa Bay, Project Phoenix 2.0, and the annual Disaster Planning Guide.
 She specializes in design visualization, GIS mapping, and economic analysis and modeling, and provides planning and technical support across the Council’s projects and programs.
 Sarah holds a Bachelor of Science in Interdisciplinary Social Science and a Master of Science in Planning, both from Florida State University.
-She is a member of the American Planning Association and the American Institute of Certified Planners, Urban Land Institute, and Congress for the New Urbanism.
+She is a member of the American Planning Association, American Institute of Certified Planners, Urban Land Institute, and Congress for the New Urbanism.

 Economic Development Planner